Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Storage/External Database.md

     # further configuration
 ```

-- `depends_on`: This specifies any services that your app will need in order to run.
-Ensure the name matches the container name for your database
+- `depends_on`: References the Compose service key (`db`), not an arbitrary container name.
-- `DISABLE_ADDITIONAL_FEATURES`: Set this to `false` to enable security features
+- Use a standard or fat Docker image for external database support.
 - `SYSTEM_DATASOURCE_ENABLECUSTOMDATABASE`: An environment variable to connect to the database container.
 Set this to `true` to enable use of the external database
 - `SYSTEM_DATASOURCE_CUSTOMDATABASEURL`: An environment variable to connect to the database container.
 Set the connection url for the database here. **Note: If you set this url you do not need to set the type, hostName, port and name (namely `SYSTEM_DATASOURCE_TYPE`, `SYSTEM_DATASOURCE_HOSTNAME`, `SYSTEM_DATASOURCE_PORT`, `SYSTEM_DATASOURCE_NAME`), they will all be automatically derived from the url.**
 - `SYSTEM_DATASOURCE_USERNAME`: An environment variable to connect to the database container.
 Set the username for the database.
 Ensure this matches the corresponding property in your database container